CLP

 Labelling:

 In the case the substance has been classified dangerous, or above a certain threshold level the mixture contains one or more substances which had previously been classified dangerous, before distribution, suppliers shall label the substances or mixtures in accordance with CLP regulations.
 CLP sets the content, the language and the layout of the label.
+In addition to the manufacturer, importer and distributor, labeling is also the responsibility of the downstream user.

 We undertake: